 In 2014, I was born on February 4th in Roanoke, Virginia.
 My mom was induced at 35 weeks because she had severe pre-eclampsia (really high blood pressure).
-Thirty six hours later, after making everyone wait for my grand entrance into the world, I arrived strong weighing 6 pounds 13 ounces.
+Thirty six hours later, I arrived strong weighing 6 pounds 13 ounces.

 My mom tells me that I was no different than any newborn, with feedings every 2 hours, the usual dirty diapers and very little sleep for everyone in the house.
 But I was growing every day, and although fussy, I was her perfect baby boy.